 Remote education will continue to grow and develop in the coming months, but the steps above have helped us to simplify access to a full curriculum at home, while ensuring that they feel supported and appropriately challenged.

-Get help with remote learning
+Get help with remote education

 The Department has published a package of resources, including best practice guidance, webinars and annotated lesson plans, to support teachers and leaders with remote education during the coronavirus outbreak.
 Take a look at the support available on GOV.UK.